rmetzler/NoSQL-for-Dependable-Systems/README.md

 Werner Vogels, CTO at Amazon, presented in his famous article _TODO:SOURCE_ his idea of data being "Eventual Consistent".
 By trading ACID's atomicy and consistency for performance and partition tolerance it is possible to increase the response time and fault tolerance of websites.
 The database replications may not be fully consistent but a customer wouldn't usually experience any inconsistencies.

-He defined the __inconsistency window__ as „The period between the update and the moment when it is guaranteed that any observer will always see the updated value.“
+He defined the __inconsistency window__ as "The period between the update and the moment when it is guaranteed that any observer will always see the updated value."

 ### N / W / R Replica Configuration